 - For clients that have difficulty seeing their feet, Braze Mobility Echo Head sensors can be placed under foot rests to alert them when they are getting too close to objects.

 What Are The Benefits Of The Blind Spot Sensors?

-- Increased access to power mobility for some clients - For clients on the borderline of not being able to operate their power mobility device, our blind spot sensors may provide them with the information needed to continue to use their power mobility device such as helping them learn the footprint of their chair.
-Our clients have said they used the system heavily inside their house when they were first prescribed their chair, and now primarily use it in unfamiliar spaces.
+- Increased access to power mobility for some clients - For clients who experience challenges in operating their power mobility device safely, Braze Blind Spot Sensors may provide them with the information needed to enhance their driving abilities, such as helping them learn the footprint of their chair.
+Some clients have said they used the system frequently inside their home when they were first prescribed their chair, and now primarily use it in unfamiliar spaces.

-- Easy to use and install - All feedback was designed to be intuitive and easy to understand.
-They can be installed without the use of tools or any permanent modifications to the chair (Go-Pro style adhesive mounts that "click and stick").
-These systems operate completely separate from the wheelchair and do not control the chair in any way.
-Resources to help clients use the product are available, including videos on recommended use, information packages and a training app.
-Often, therapists and clients are able to install and use the system without additional technical support, but we are always more than happy to guide you through it!
+- Easy to use and install - All system feedback was designed to be intuitive and easy to understand, with the different modalities (lights, sounds, and vibrations) for increased accessibility.
+The Braze sensors can be installed without any permanent modifications to the chair.
+These sensors operate completely separate from the wheelchair and do not control the chair in any way.
+Resources to help clients, therapists, and ATPs use the product are available, including videos and manuals on recommended use, information packages, and apps for training and customization.
+We also provide support on-demand in collaboration with our dealer partners across the country!

 Are There Any Case Studies With The Blind Spot Sensors?

 Yes, of course!
 We have several success stories with the Braze Blind Spot Sensors to share, and continue to hear more!
 Below are three unique case studies that you can also download below.

 (Amyotrophic lateral sclerosis, traumatic brain injury, legal blindness)